crux-lab/sectioned-recycler-view/README.md

 sectionHeaderLayout.detach();
 ```
 Note, that you should NOT update header view contents manually (e.g. while handling click event), because when header is pinned to the top, its view is duplicated and these changes won't affect an original item in the RecyclerView.
 You should call `notifyHeaderChanged()` instead to guarantee that your changes will be applied to both views while binding.
-#### Swiping behaviour
+#### Swiping behavior
-You can customize item swiping behaviour for each section individually.
+You can customize item swiping behavior for each section individually.
 To enable this feature, create ItemTouchHelper initialized with SectionDataManager's callback and attach it to your RecyclerView:
 ```java
 ItemTouchHelper.Callback callback = sectionDataManager.getSwipeCallback();
 ItemTouchHelper itemTouchHelper = new ItemTouchHelper(callback);